pryn-kb/python-test/_episodes/04-types-conversion.md

     *   Written in either single quotes or double quotes (as long as they match).
     *   The quotation marks aren't printed using `print()`, but may appear when viewing a value in the Jupyter Notebook or other Python interpreter.

-## Use the built-in function `type` to find the type of a value.
+### Use the built-in function `type` to find the type of a value

-*   Use the built-in function `type` to find out what type a value has.
+We can use the built-in function `type` to find out what type a value has.
 *   This works on variables as well.
     *   But remember: the *value* has the type --- the *variable* is just a label.
     *   When you change the value of a variable to a new data type, the results of `print(type(your_variable))` will change accordingly.